-RedHawk Linux Version 2.X and later can execute on the 64-bit AMD Opteron and EM64T processors as well as on the 32-bit Intel Pentium Xeon processors.
-The x86\64 version of RedHawk Linux is a full 64-bit operating system that executes both 32-bit and 64-bit applications in native mode on the x86\64 processor.
+RedHawk Linux Version 2.X can execute on the 64-bit AMD Opteron processor in iHawk 870 Series systems as well as on the 32-bit Intel Pentium Xeon processors in iHawk 860 Series systems.
+The Opteron version of RedHawk Linux is a full 64-bit operating system that executes both 32-bit and 64-bit applications in native mode on the Opteron processor.